blat-blatnik/BeefWin32/README.md

 - Some functions and COM methods take parameters with types that are never defined in the metadata.
 For now, I've changed their signature so they all take `void*` instead.
 - Structs and unions with anonymous members are very annoying to access since Beef doesn't support anonymous members yet.
 I plan to add properties to make this easier.
 - Currently I ignore `[In]`/`[Out]`/`[Optional]` attributes on function parameters, but I plan to make use of them to add `in`/`out`/`ref` qualifiers at some point.
+- Bitfields are just smushed into an integral type in the metadata.
+Which makes working with some structures very tedious.
+The only way to fix this would be to manually add in properties for them.

 ## How to use